Military Working Dog Teams National Monument: Public access

 The Military Working Dog Teams National Monument is located on a secure United States Air Force Installation.
 However, Public Law 110-181 requires the Department of Defense to provide reasonable access to the monument by visitors and their dogs.
 Therefore, members of the public (and their dogs) who wish to visit the Military Working Dog Teams National Monument can access the installation to see the monument by requesting a base pass at the Lackland Air Force Base visitor control centers.
 The pass is limited to four hours of base access and can only be used to visit the monument.
 All those requesting access should know that they will be vetted for security purposes.

-Current
+Transfer of responsibility

-In 2014 responsibility for the care, upkeep, and promotion of the national monument was officially transferred by the John Burnam Monument Foundation to the Airmen Heritage Foundation.
+In 2014 following the official unveiling of the monument, total responsibility for the care, maintenance, and promotion of the U.S. Military Working Dog Teams National Monument was transferred in perpetuity from the John Burnam Monument Foundation (JBMF) to the Airman Heritage Foundation under the leadership of its president, Jaime Vazquez.
+Following this the JBMF was shut down by its president, John Burnam.
+As a result, the Airman Heritage Foundation is the only organization allowed to create officially licensed products for the sole purpose of raising funds to care for and promote the Monument.